 Brenda Dieck is a partner in White & Case's Bank Finance Practice and leads the Firm's practice on the West Coast.
 She splits her time between the Firm's Los Angeles and New York offices.

-Brenda is recognized as a leading lawyer in the field of Banking and Finance by Chambers USA: California 2015-2018.
-She was also selected by her peers for inclusion in The Best Lawyers in America for 2016, 2017 and 2018 in the field of Banking and Finance Law.
+Brenda is recognized as a leading lawyer in the field of Banking and Finance by Chambers USA: California 2015 - 2020.
+She was also selected by her peers for inclusion in The Best Lawyers in America for 2016 - 2020 in the field of Banking and Finance Law.

-She has extensive experience with second-lien financings, cross-border financings, cash flow and asset-based lending, mezzanine debt financings, synthetic letter of credit facilities, bridge loans, microfinance transactions, construction finance, tech lending, debtor-in-possession financings, complex subordination and intercreditor arrangements and debt-for-control transactions.
+She has extensive experience with second-lien financings, cross-border financings, cash flow and asset-based lending, mezzanine debt financings, tech lending, debtor-in-possession financings, complex subordination and intercreditor arrangements and debt-for-control transactions.

-Brenda's experience also includes: securitization and other structured finance products, traditional capital markets transactions and mergers and acquisitions.
+Brenda's experience also includes: securitization and other structured finance products, preferred equity issuances and traditional capital markets transactions, as well as mergers and acquisitions.
 Her representative clients include: Deutsche Bank, Harvest Partners, Roark Capital and American AgCredit.

 US$2.8 billion leveraged acquisition of a Computer Systems Company